-Researchers from McGill University in Montreal have developed a new method for producing carbon nanotubes, which presents an excellent commercial potential.
+Researchers at McGill University in Montreal have developed a new method of producing carbon nanotubes that has excellent commercial potential.

-Carbon nanotubes, whose discovery dates back to 1991, are compounds of carbon atoms in a hexagonal arrangement cylinders regular and firm at the ends by a hemispherical cap.
-They have remarkable mechanical and electronic properties and have important potential applications in many fields, composite high strength materials, sensors and optical and electronic devices, through the catalysts, batteries and fuel cells.
+Carbon nanotubes, the discovery of which dates back to 1991, are cylinders composed of carbon atoms in a regular hexagonal arrangement and closed at the ends by a hemispherical plug.
+They have remarkable mechanical and electronic properties and have significant application potential in several fields, from high resistance composite materials, to sensors and optical and electronic devices, including catalysts, batteries and fuel cells.

-The method developed by researchers is based on plasma technology.
+The method developed by the researchers is based on plasma technology.
 The term "thermal plasmas" refers to the characteristic state of a thermodynamic equilibrium existing between electrons, ions, atoms and molecules.
-Thermal plasmas generally display temperatures between 4000 ° C and 25 000 ° C and are created by electric arcs or by magnetic induction.
+Thermal plasmas generally display temperatures between 4000 ° C and 25 ° C and are created by electric arcs or by magnetic induction.

-According to researchers, unlike current production processes that limit the use of carbon nanotubes, their method will increase the production of industrial levels.
-The Quebec is also an important player in the field of thermal plasmas in the world.
+According to the researchers, unlike current production processes that limit the use of carbon nanotubes, their method will bring production to industrial levels.
+Quebec is also an important player in the field of thermal plasmas around the world.

 Contacts: Department of Chemical Engineering, email@example.com, tel: + 1 (514) 398 8331

 Sources: Newswire, 15 / 07 / 2004, McGill University.
 Nicolas Vaslier MONTREAL.